-I have written a bookmarklet to expand all comments and replies in a given Facebook post.
+I have written a bookmarklet that expands all comments and replies in Facebook posts.
 This applies to the full version of the Facebook website.
-Bookmarklets are not the prettiest things in the world, but here it is in case someone wants to use it:
+Bookmarklets are not the prettiest or best understood things in the world, but I’m making it available in case people want to use it:

-Click here to bring up a page with the bookmarklet in it.
+To install the bookmarklet, click here to bring up a page with the bookmarklet in it, with some simple instructions.
 (I couldn’t figure out how to deliver this in WordPress without WordPress corrupting the URL.)

 What does this help with?

 I have found that Facebook posts that have comments (and replies) are displayed with all or most of the comments (and replies) hidden with links to show them.
 Even if I click the links, I usually only get up to a “page” more of comments or replies.
 Also, clicking shifts the content, so I lose track of where I am.
 Sometimes I see separate links to previous and subsequent replies.
 If there are ten comments with one reply each, I need to click ten times to bring over ten replies.
 Long comments are truncated with See More links.
 I have found that when a post is closed up like this, I click on a few links and lose interest very quickly.